nikeee/HolzShots/README.md

 # ![Logo](src/HolzShots/Resources/Logo-32x32.png) HolzShots ![CI](https://github.com/nikeee/HolzShots/workflows/CI/badge.svg) ![Chocolatey Version](https://img.shields.io/chocolatey/v/holzshots)
-A lightweight screenshot utility that gets out of your way.
+A lightweight screen capturing utility that gets out of your way.
 - No settings UI – configurable via JSON, like VSCode.
 - Upload to you own services via config files – like ShareX – but keep them updated – like user scripts.
-- No bloat like DNS changers, hash computation or video recording.
-If you want to do video, use a tool[^1] that does it properly.
+- No bloat like a DNS changer, hash validation or an FTP client.
+Just screenshots and screen recordings.
+- Tries to cover 80% of use cases - if you need more features for some tasks, try other tools[^1].

 ## Requirements
 - Requires a supported Version of Windows 10; 64 Bit